cnabio/cnab-spec/103-bundle-runtime.md

 ### Validating parameters

 The validation of user-supplied values MUST happen outside of the CNAB bundle.
-Implementations of CNAB bundle tools MUST validate user-supplied values against the `parameters` section of a `bundle.json` before injecting them into the image.
-The outcome of successful validation MUST be the collection containing all parameters where either the user has supplied a value (that has been validated) or the `parameters` section of `bundles.json` contains a `default`.
+Implementations of CNAB bundle tools MUST validate user-supplied parameter values against the named schema in the `definitions` section of a `bundle.json` before injecting them into the image.
+The outcome of successful validation MUST be the collection containing all parameters where either the user has supplied a value (that has been validated) or the name definition in the `definitions` section of `bundles.json` contains a `default`.

 The resulting calculated values are injected into the bundle before the bundle's `run` is executed (and also in such a way that the `run` has access to these variables.)
 This works analogously to `CNAB_ACTION` and `CNAB_INSTALLATION_NAME`.